bestia-dev/dropbox_backup_to_external_disk_lib/README.md

 ![Hits](https://bestia.dev/webpage_hit_counter/get_svg_image/584868797.svg)

 Hashtags: #rustlang #tutorial #dropbox #cli #tui
-My projects on Github are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).
+My projects on GitHub are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).

 ## Library project

-This is the library project that contains all the programming logic, but none of the user-interface.
+This is the library project that contains all the programming logic, but none of the user interface.
 I will create different projects that contain only the user interface for this library.
-It will be different user-interfaces to show how the same library can be used in different environments.
+It will be different user interfaces to show how the same library can be used in different environments.

 ## Motivation

 On my Dropbox "remote drive" I have more than 1 Terabyte of data in 200 000 files.
-I own now 4 notebooks and 2 android phones and 1 tablet and not a single one has an internal drive with more than 1 Terabyte.
-I use dropbox `Selective Sync` to sync only the bare minimum I temporarily need on the local device.
+I own now 4 notebooks, 2 android phones and 1 tablet and not a single one has an internal drive with more than 1 Terabyte.
+I use Dropbox `Selective Sync`` to sync only the bare minimum I temporarily need on the local device.
 But I want to have a backup of all of my data.
 I must have a backup.
 Better, I want to have 2 backups of all the data on 2 external hard disks in different locations.
 So if Dropbox go bankrupt, I still have all my data.
 The original Dropbox Sync app works great for the internal HD, but is "not recommended" for external drives.
 I also need only one way sync: from remote to local.
 There exist apps for that:

 - rclone